sst/sst/www/docs/what-is-sst.md

 ## Infrastructure

-The above snippets are a way of defining the features of your application, in code.
+The above snippets are a way of defining the features of your application in code.
 You can define any feature of your application, not just the frontend.

 You can add backend features like APIs, databases, cron jobs, and more.
 All **without ever using the AWS Console**.